 Under litigation rules, including GAO and federal practice before the Court of Federal Claims and Federal Circuit Court, becoming an intervenor in a government bid protest lawsuit means that companies or persons can seek to join in as intervenor defendant, defend or otherwise take part in a legal proceeding.

-The government contractor intervention meaning also suggests that you have an interest in the legal outcome of the case, or the litigation may somehow impact your legal rights.
+The government contractor intervention meaning also suggests that you must meet the definition of an interested party in the legal outcome of the case, or the litigation may somehow impact your legal rights.
 The meaning of intervene or intervention can be as a “matter of right” which include parties who have a statutory right to take part in the litigation.

 Intervention can be as a “matter of right” which include parties who have a statutory right to take part in litigation.
 “Permissive” intervenors are those parties who may be permitted to participate if the proceeding will affect them directly and if intervention is otherwise appropriate under the law.
 A motion to intervene may be made by motion filed with the judge.